mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   based on an expression or type
 - `type` - creates an alias for another type; often used to give a name to a struct, interface, or function signature
-- `var` - defines a variable, its type, and optionally an initial value
+- `var` - defines a variable and its type, initial value, or both

 There are additional "predeclared names" that are not reserved, but using them in other contexts could be confusing.